Howquez/forecast-uncertainty/README.md

 - `MPP_Standalone`,
 - `Baillon_Standalone`.

-The two standalone are slices of the `Baillon_MPP` app which were created to save time if one is solely interested in one of the implementations.
+The two standalone apps are slices of the `Baillon_MPP` app which were created to save time if one is solely interested in one of the implementations.
 To get the better user experience, I recommend to click through the complete (i.e. the Baillon_MPP) app.